varunotelli/HPDF/README.md

 ### Prerequisites
 * Install Python3.x from [here.](www.python.org)
-* Install Flask by typing the command `pip install flask`
+* Install Flask by typing the command `pip install flask` on your Command prompt/Terminal

 ### Installing
 * Clone this repository.